Great value rental rates and exclusive special deals

 Where to go with a hire car from Auckland Airport

 There are myriad directions you could take with your own set of wheels in Auckland!
-Not only does the city have many fantastic things to see and do, but the surrounding areas are full of enticing attractions.
+Not only does the city have many fantastic things to see and do, but the surrounding areas are full of enticing attractions such as the Auckland War Memorial Museum and the Auckland Gallery Toi O.

 To start you off with some travel ideas, we’ve put together a list of top destinations within a few hours of Auckland.
 Start your planning!